Prince George’s County History & Fascinating Facts

 County Flag: On August 17, 1695, Prince George’s County was granted colors for horse and foot soldiers, and a County flag consisting of St. George’s Cross on a white field.
 The county seal in the flag’s upper left quadrant did not become an official part of the flag until 1963.

-County Seal: The County Seal consist of a coat of arms symbolizing Queen Anne, France & England in the first and forth quarters; Scotland in the second quarter and Ireland in the third quarter.
+County Seal: The County Seal consists of a coat of arms symbolizing Queen Anne, France & England in the first and fourth quarters; Scotland in the second quarter and Ireland in the third quarter.
 It was designed in 1696.

 County Seat: In 1706, the town of Marlborough was founded and it became the County seat in 1721.
 The name and spelling were changed to “Upper Marlboro” around 1793.